Chapter 8 : Self-Spelling

-Despite sporting multiple stalls, Isobel locked the main wash-room door, and stared for a moment at her reflection.
+Despite sporting multiple stalls, Isobel locked the main wash-room door and stared for a long moment at her reflection.
 The fullness of her stomach was causing her intense discomfort—not because she’d eaten too much, but because she missed the delicious feeling of it being empty.
-Isobel gathered her robes, and lifted them to assess the damage.
+Isobel gathered her robes and lifted them to assess the damage.
 To her misery, she found that the traitorous food had robbed her midsection of its recent, carefully orchestrated, flatness.

 Isobel closed the lid of the nearest toilet, and crashed down onto it.
 In the back of her mind, she knew exactly what was going on with Laurel, but she didn’t want to give voice to her concerns.
 Not yet.
 She knew she shouldn’t have left Laurel alone with Tristan, but she wanted something for herself.
 After all, Laurel was taking time to indulge in her, much more destructive, vice.
 Isobel always worked so hard to help everyone else, she figured, resentfully, she deserved to help herself a little as well.